If you’re wondering what to serve with your chicken parmesan, you’ve come to the right place.

 Turn your chicken parmesan into the ultimate brunch meal by pairing it with a stack of freshly made waffles.

-Instead of adding extras like sugar, cinnamon, and vanilla extract the recipe uses cheese, paprika, and garlic powder.
+Instead of adding extras like sugar, cinnamon, and vanilla extract the recipe goes for savory flavors like cheese, paprika, and garlic powder.

 Why we love this recipe: it’s a fun twist on fried chicken and waffles.